multimike/golf-ball-trajectory/README.md

 The model has been fitted primarily for **carry distance**, but also for **shot height**, **flight time** and **landing angle**.

-Training data is located in `/training-data` and was generated using the Flightscope trajectory optimizer.
+Training data is located in `/training-data` and was produced using the Flightscope trajectory optimizer: https://trajectory.flightscope.com/

 The training process can be carried out in a separate HTMl page: `http://localhost:5173/fit.html`